 To paint light with oils, use thicker paint for the light areas than for the dark ones.
-Start on a toned canvas or board that can work as your mid tone.
+Start on a toned canvas or board that can work as your mid tone (pick from one of the best oil paint canvas options).
 That way, both light and dark brushstrokes will be visible.

 Then thinly paint the darker areas, making sure some of the background is still showing through to give it depth, then gradually build layers of lighter colours with more paint, finishing with thick impasto marks for the brightest highlights.
 This will create a strong focal point, as the eye is naturally attracted to the lightest colour and the thickest brushstrokes.

 An alternative to working thick is to cover the canvas with a light and warm background, such as pink, then build darker layers but leave the background showing through for the lightest areas.

 This is similar to the watercolour technique that uses the white of the paper as the white in the painting.
 Obviously it only works if the colour you want to achieve is the colour of the background.
 This technique might not have the impact of the impasto but it has a delicate, ethereal quality that works very well for subjects such as sunsets.